karlbuscheck/micdrop-notebooklm-gpt/README.md

 Meet **MicDrop** -- a mini NotebookLM that turns your short text documents into intuitive, conversational podcasts.

-Inspired by Google's cutting-edge AI tool and powered by not one but two GPT models, MicDrop is a proof-of-concept project that aims to take information-rich documents and make them easy to understand.
+Inspired by Google's cutting-edge AI tool and powered by not one but two GPT models, MicDrop is a **proof-of-concept, ambitious prototype** that aims to take information-rich documents and make them easy to understand.

 To accomplish this text-generation task -- and ultimately transform these scripts into MicDrop episodes -- we will begin by fine-tuning `distilgpt2`, the streamlined version of GPT-2, which is smaller and faster but still effective.
 To learn more about this large language model, check out the official model card on [Hugging Face](https://huggingface.co/distilbert/distilgpt2).